fengxia41103/myblog/content/dev/my system.md

         export QT_AUTO_SCREEN_SCALE_FACTOR=1
         export GDK_SCALE=2
         ```

+# disable NetworkManager

+You have to disable NetworkManager service in order for wicd to take
+over cleanly:

+1. stop service: `systemctl stop NetworkManager`
+2. disable it completely: `systemctl disable NetworkManager.service`

 # nvm and Node.js stuff

 1. Install [nvm][3].
 Then, `nvm install node` will install the latest